6/24/2020 to 6/26/2020 | Missouri State Museum | Jefferson City, MO

 Registration deadline is June 15.
-Openings are limited, so call Tiffany Patterson at 573-522-6949 to reserve your spot.
-There will be optional field trips on June 28.
+Enrollment is limited to 25 people.
+Call Tiffany Patterson at 573-522-6949 to reserve your spot.

-For questions and additional information, contact the Missouri State Museum at firstname.lastname@example.org.
+For additional information, contact the Missouri State Museum at email@example.com.

 Registration Fee: $40